Created by George R.R. Martin and Ryan Condal.

 Distributed by Warner Bros.
 Discovery Global Streaming & Interactive Entertainment and airs on HBO / Max.

-House of Dragons Actors
+House of the Dragon Actors

 Matt Smith as Prince / King Daemon Targaryen